Xenoveritas/abuse/README.md

 ============

 This is a fork of the original Abuse SDL port from <http://abuse.zoy.org/>.
-It switches the build system to CMake to make crossplatform building easier, and ports the original SDL version to SDL2.
+It switches the build system to CMake to make cross-platform building easier, and ports the original SDL version to SDL3.
 This version also removes some of the content that was in the original abuse.zoy.org version (namely, fRaBs), as the licensing information for it had some conflicting information.